donateko/scopos-webmail/docs/user-guide/install.md

 2. Apps or Application Manager: Scroll down and look for an option like "Apps," "Applications," or "Application Manager."
 Tap on it.

-3. Select the App Twake Mail:
+3. Select the App Mailbux:
 - Look for an option called "Permissions" or "App Permissions" within the app settings.
 This will display a list of permissions that the app has requested or been granted.
  You can toggle individual permissions on or off, depending on your preferences.